interledger/rafiki/docs/architecture.md

 ![Architecture diagram](./img/rafiki-architecture.svg)

-Rafiki is a collection of four services that are run together; each one can be scaled horizontally.
+Rafiki is a collection of three services that are run together; each one can be scaled horizontally.
 These services are

 - [`backend`](../packages/backend): The main service, handling business logic and external communication.
 - [`auth`](../packages/auth): The service used for Grant Authorization and authentication.
 Rafiki provides this as a reference implementation, with the understanding that Rafiki operators can use and deploy their own service for authorization and authentication.
-- [`rates`](../packages/rates): The service is used to calculate Exchange rates and fees for the quoting mechanism.
-This is an example service provided for testing, and Rafiki operators are expected to deploy their own business logic for applying fees.
 - [`frontend`](../packages/frontend): Internal admin interface, not yet developed.
 Eventually, Rafiki operators will be able to manage their Rafiki instance with it.

 These services rely on four databases: